-To celebrate your new hire and let them meet the team in an organic way, you should host a virtual happy hour as part of your onboarding.
+To celebrate your new hire and let them organically meet the team, you should host a virtual happy hour as part of your onboarding.
 Removed from the pressures of getting up to speed with the company, a happy hour is a way for your new hire to be their authentic self while learning about their future employer and coworkers.

 You can even send your new employee a cocktail kit so they can toast their new job in style!

 Why we love this way to onboard virtual employees: A virtual happy hour is a casual, enjoyable way to make onboarding more memorable and meaningful.

 How to get started: Pick a time, invite the team, and consider sending everyone a Happy Hour Celebration Box!